zotonic/zotonic/doc/manuals/cookbook/justenough-otp1.rst

 to the many excellent on-line Erlang documentation resources, you will accelerate your progress up the daunting Erlang/OTP learning curve.
-And more, you'll learn how to read and understand Zotonic source code while you're at it.
+And more, you'll learn how to read and understand Zotonic source code while you’re at it.

 In this tutorial we'll use rebar to create, compile, and test two Erlang applications.
 One will include a simple gen_server.